ASteinheiser/react-todo-copilot/README.md

 # React Todo Copilot

 Almost all of the code was created with [GitHub Copilot](https://copilot.github.com/).
-This project is a test to see what would happen if you let Copilot try to intelligently create an entire app from just comments.
+This project is an experiment to see what would happen if you let Copilot try to intelligently create an entire app from just comments.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).